 Drums of Biosafe are “flying off the shelves” to formulators of cleaning products, including nonwoven wipes, according to Gelest CEO Ken Gayer.
 “We’re now also seeing direct orders from hospitals that want cases and cases of this material and are giving it to staff members.”

-This story was updated on March 23, 2020, to correct the misspelled name of the hand sanitizer brand Virkon.
+This story was updated on March 23, 2020, to correct the spelling of the hand sanitizer brand Virkon.
 It was originally misspelled "Vikron."